 - approval of security plans from Human Research Ethics Committees and data custodians;

-- legally binding contracts and confidentiality agreements with data custodians;
+- legally binding contracts and confidentiality agreements with data custodians and researchers;

 - data supplied to and from the TDLU and to researchers and data custodians is in an encrypted format.